EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 <br>

 ## Power Automate
 Power Automate is a workflow engine used to improve business processes through automation.
 It excels at automating repetitive manual processes which consist of predefined steps.
 The processes automated can range in complexity.
-They can be as simple as sending notifications and document approval.
+They can be as simple as sending notifications and document approvals.
 Or complex multi-flow processes where certain tasks are conditionally triggered.

 Power Automate flows consist of the trigger, actions, and controls.
 The triggers available depend on the type of flow.
 While the actions available depend on the specific connector.
 Controls can create conditional evaluations and branches within the workflow.